Emmotes/ic_spoilers/docs/melf.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Melf's Adaptive Attacks** (Guess)
-> Melf takes note of the most popular attack type among the other Champions in the formation.
-His Custom Support Spell is increased by 100% for each Champion that uses that attack type in the formation.
-In the event of a tie, Champions with all of the tied attack types are counted.
-Melf also switches his base attack to match the most popular attack type.
+> Melf counts the most popular attack type among other Champions in the formation.
+Melf's Custom Support Spell is increased by 100% for each Champion in the formation with that type and Melf changes his attack to match.
+If tied, all tied attack types count.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>